kenielf/kalos/base-install.md

  - 4: [Finishing](#Finishing)
  - 5: [After Installing](#After-Installing)

 ## Before Installing
+Before the system is installed and before any permanent change is done to the disk, assertain that you have both networking and the correct keyboard layout.

+If
 ## Disk Preparation

 ## Installation

 ### Pacstrap

 ### FSTAB

 ### Chroot

 #### Time and Clock

 #### Pacman

 #### Sudo

 #### Locale

 #### Hostname

 #### Users

 #### AUR

 #### Initcpio

 #### Networking

 #### Bootloader

 #### Misc Services

 ## Finishing

 ## After Installing